nishimehra107-ux/PY-projects-/README.md

 Random dice printing program.

 ### Encryption/ Decryption program
-from random and string module created a encryption and decryption of texts.
+From random and string module created a encryption and decryption of texts.

 ### Credit Card Validator
-made credit card validator by giving input of credit card number.
+Made credit card validator by giving input of credit card number.

+### Banking program
+Made a banking program to show balance , withdraw and deposit money just like a bank .